The definitive guide to Amazon S3

 - An object cannot be larger than 5TB.

-- There's no limit on the number of files in a bucket, providing you with virtually unlimited storage (as long as you can split the data into objects no larger than the largest hard disk you've ever seen).
+- There's no limit on the number of files in a bucket, providing you with virtually unlimited storage (as long as you can split the data into objects no larger than 5TB).

 - Object keys cannot be longer than 1024 bytes.

-- You must use Multipart Uploads for objects larger than 5GB.
+- You have to use Multipart Uploads for objects larger than 5GB.

-- Buckets can be configured to allow access from third-party AWS Accounts.
+- Buckets can be configured to grant access to third-party AWS Accounts.

 - The bucket owner is automatically granted all operation permissions.